AstromanGaming/Kingroon-KP3S-Marlin-Firmware/README.md

 250000 Baud rate (by default) with M575,
 Serial DMA and Advanced OK.

-Octoprint friendly with HOST_ACTION_COMMANDS active.
+OctoPrint friendly with HOST_ACTION_COMMANDS active.